JerJohn15/stock-quotes-and-recco/README.md

 #Releases

 New Release features will be updated here.
-To view past releases see [releases](https://github.com/JerJohn15/stock-quotes-and-recco/docs/releases.md).
+To view past releases see [old releases](https://github.com/JerJohn15/stock-quotes-and-recco/docs).

 ###Release v2.2
 - Added more tests this time with Selenium !!! (*see autoTest.js in Test folder*)